 Perhaps you’ve read about the related entities patent which was recently granted to Google, or perhaps you haven’t yet.
 You should read Dave Davies post about it on Search Engine Land and find out more about it.
 The related entities patent gives us valuable insights into how Google identifies relationships between content.
-So, in this post, I’ll try to explain a bit about the patent without making it all to complicated.
-And, I’ll discuss the importance of the patent for your content SEO strategy.
+It was a big inspiration for our Yoast SEO Premium 9.0 update.
+In this post, I’ll try to explain a bit about the patent without making it all to complicated.
+And, I’ll discuss the implications of the patent for the use of our plugin and your content SEO strategy.

 What is a patent?
 Why is it important?